 In the case of LEPLS that are schools, the treatment of the issue of school vouchers is not in accordance with the recommendations of the GFSM 2001.
 The government has a 'student voucher' form of financing so that, in principle, the flow of funds is from the government to students (households) and then to the school LELPs.
 In practice, the flow of funds is direct from government to the LEPLs.
 In the GFS, the transfer is classified as a miscellaneous current transfer to schools.
 The students (households) that are in fact a party to the transaction do not appear in the actual accounting records because of administrative arrangements.
-Such payments should be rerouted so that the government is seen to be making the payment to the students (households), who are then deemed to make payments of the same amount to the schools.
+Such payments should be rerouted so that the government is seen to be making the payment to the schools.
 The issue of the school vouchers is a transfer - social assistance benefits.